 ‘Women were coming to see me for extreme panic attacks, depression, extreme insomnia, fear and post-traumatic stress disorder, and when you really drill down to what is the cause, which I always do, take a very detailed family history, then domestic violence was often the reason.
 It was the international students who told me: you’ll be surprised how dowry abuse is so rampant in our community.” she says.

 “We had a lot of murders and suicides in the Indian community between 2009 and 2015.
 That was the time when I felt like this was very serious.
 It is not going to stop, and we have to speak up, so when the media approached me, I spoke.
-The Consul General at the time was so angry with me for being public; he said to the newspapers, ‘it’s nothing, it’s just occasional’.
+People at the time were so angry with me for being public; they said to the newspapers, ‘it’s nothing, it’s just occasional’.
 And I said, no it’s not, this is an issue for our community.”

 Professor O’Connor was expelled from numerous community groups for speaking out, leading to the formation of the AustralAsian Centre for Human Rights and Health in 2013, an NGO who campaign extensively against dowry abuse.
 She also wrote ‘Daughters of Durga’, a book investigating patriarchal abuse after a spate of domestic-violence-related deaths in Epping during the early 2010s.